Maern/qaauto-24.09.2018/README.md

 README.md - just README file ))))

 HOW TO RUN
-1. Pull files from Git to Idea
+1. Clone repository from Git to Idea (VCS->Git->Clone)
+2. Open cloned project files in Idea
-2. Run BadCodeExample from src/main/java folder
+3. Run BadCodeExample from src/main/java folder